If you haven’t already, it’s probably time to start looking at an order management system for your ecommerce business.

 Order management is the entire lifecycle from the customer placing the order to them receiving the product.

-Whilst there is a lot of moving parts involved when a business starts to scale, there are 8 main steps that every ecommerce business needs to follow:
+While there are a lot of moving parts involved when a business starts to scale, there are 8 main steps that every ecommerce business needs to follow:

 What Is An Order Management System?